 ECA MEDICAL POLICIES

 This medical information is intended to assist you with ECA’s policies on how best to serve the health needs of your student.
-Please read this entire document and let ECA’s Health Manager (Mrs, Ramsey) know if you have any concerns or questions and she will be happy to assist you.
+Please read this entire document and let ECA’s Health Manager know if you have any concerns or questions and they will be happy to assist you.

 ECA MEDICAL TEAM – The ECA Medical Team works under the School Nurse’s license governed by the Nurse Practice Act.
 These team members prepare and enforce medical health plans and policies, secure and administer medications, evaluate medical needs for students who are ill, handle emergencies, contact parents to coordinate students being picked up from school in the event that they are ill, and more.
 The ECA Medical Team consists of: